French School Wars: The bishops' Lettre Pastorale (September 1909)

 "The family is a society that God established and that man cannot destroy.
 Whatever certain philosophers, imbued with the crude errors of paganism, may say, it must live within the State, without merging with it.
 It is to you, fathers and mothers, that children belong, since they are bone of your bones and flesh of your flesh, and it is you who, having given them the life of the body, have the imprescriptible right to initiate them into the life of the soul.
 In the work of education, the State can help and supplement you, but not supplant you.
 It is wrong to invoke the so-called right of the child to justify its claims.
 The child has no right that can prevail against the rights of God, in whom we are obliged, from the awakening of our reason, to recognize our principle and our end; he has not, in particular, the right to refuse until the age of eighteen, according to the theory of a sophist who was a bad father, the religious instruction that parents are obliged to give him or to have given to him."

-It strongly criticized the principle of neutrality in public schools and called as a "deplorable error", a "perfidious design." and "a principle that is false in itself and disastrous in its consequences:"
+It strongly criticized the principle of neutrality in public schools and called it a "deplorable error", a "perfidious design." and "a principle that is false in itself and disastrous in its consequences:"

 "Is it not permissible to see in the suppression of all religious teaching in schools one of the main causes of the deep-seated evil from which France suffers, and which affects the family, morality and patriotism all at once?"

 Schoolteachers, although susceptible to socialism and secularism, were accused of abusing their pupils' trust and outraging their faith through dangerous textbooks and teachings.
 The French episcopate recommended families to exercise careful vigilance regarding public schools.
 It was essential to become familiar with the teachers who oversaw the institution and the type of education that they provided.
-Nothing was to escape attention when it cane to what is placed in the hands and under the eyes of children, including books, notebooks and pictures.
+Nothing was to escape attention when it came to what is placed in the hands and under the eyes of children, including books, notebooks and pictures.
 It was important to exercise control over those items by ensuring they are properly monitored at all times.